-Persistency risk In the early years of a policy, lapses may result in a loss to the Group, as the acquisition costs associated with the contract would not have been recovered from product margins.
-Retail The pricing and valuation assumptions for protection busines include provision for policy lapses.
-Actual trends in policy lapse rates are monitored against these assumptions with variance being subject to actuarial investigation.
+Principal risks Division Control to mitigate the risk Persistency risk In the early years of a policy, lapses may result in a loss to the Group, as the acquisition costs associated with the contract would not have been recovered from product margins.
+Retail The pricing and valuation assumptions for protection business include provision for policy lapses.
+Actual trends in policy lapse rates are monitored against these assumptions with variances being subject to actuarial investigation.
 Expense Risk In pricing long-term insurance business, assumptions are made as to the future cost of product servicing.
 A significant adverse divergence in actual expenses experience could reduce product profitability.
 LGRI and Retail In determining pricing assumptions, account is taken of expected price and wage inflation, with stress testing used to evaluate the effect of significant deviations.
 Actual product servicing costs are monitored relative to the costs assumed with the product pricing basis, with variances investigated.
 Concentration (catastrophe) risk Insurance risk may be concentrated in geographic regions, altering the risk profile of the Group.
 The most significant exposure of this type arises for group protection business, where a single event could result in a large number of related claims.
-Retail Group protection business contracts include an 'event limit capping the total liability under the policy from a single even Excess of loss reinsurance further mitigates loss from th exposure.
-Additionally, exposure by location is monitored t ensure there is a geographic spread of risk.
-Catastroph reinsurance cover also mitigates loss from concentrations of risk Epidemic (catastrophe) risk The spread of an epidemic could cause large aggregate claims across the Group's portfolio of protection businesses.
-Retail The pricing basis for protection business includes an assessmer of potential claims as a result of epidemic risks.
-Quota share an excess of loss reinsurance contracts are used by individual an group protection, respectively, to further mitigate the risk Depending on the nature of an epidemic, mortality experience ma lead to a reduction in the cost of claims for annuity business.
-Pricin for new business can also be updated to reflect the change i expected claims.
+Retail Group protection business contracts include an 'event limit' capping the total liability under the policy from a single event.
+Excess of loss reinsurance further mitigates loss from the exposure.
+Additionally, exposure by location is monitored to ensure there is a geographic spread of risk.
+Catastrophe reinsurance cover also mitigates loss from concentrations of risk.
+Epidemic (catastrophe) risk The spread of an epidemic could cause large aggregate claims across the Group's portfolio of protection businesses.
+Retail The pricing basis for protection business includes an assessment of potential claims as a result of epidemic risks.
+Quota share and excess of loss reinsurance contracts are used by individual and group protection, respectively, to further mitigate the risk.
+Depending on the nature of an epidemic, mortality experience may lead to a reduction in the cost of claims for annuity business.
+Pricing for new business can also be updated to reflect the change in expected claims.